Posted in Peru on November 24, 2019

 The other amazing historic site we visited was a Franciscan church with some impressive catacombs; thousands of human remains arranged in the most intricate patterns.
 Unfortunately, no pictures are allowed inside.
 It was a 45-minute tour that took us through the entire Franciscan experience and the local efforts for conservation and restoration of hundreds of years of history.
 Back to the hotel, for dinner and some rest.
 Tomorrow, the real work begins.

 Urban Systems Volunteer in Peru

 November 25th, 2019

-Today was day two at the schools site.
-Once team departed early to help with the bus pick up program and other team left at 7:15am and headed to the site.
-It was our day to do the 7:15am which go us caught up in the worst traffic we have seen with lots of honking and everyone try to get to where they were doing.
+Today was day two at the school site.
+One of the teams departed early to help with the bus pick-up program and another team left at 7:15 am and headed to the site.
+It was our day to do the 7:15 am which go us caught up in the worst traffic we have seen with lots of honking and everyone try to get to where they were doing.
 The bus driver is amazingly patient.

 Once we got to the site we were organized into our groups with some helping with a food kiosk where the kids are taught to run a small business of preparing and selling treats that are sold at the kiosk for a profit.
 What an amazing program aimed at teaching entrepreneurial skills.

 Kris delivered a presentation to a class and spoke about life in Canada that was well received.
 The kids are quite interested in snow and loved to see the pictures that Kris shares.